 The FY 2022-23 Recommended Budget does not rely on Excess ERAF for any ongoing expenditures.
 However, Excess ERAF is utilized for one-time expenses and is budgeted at \$5 million.
-Current communications from the County indicate that the Trailer Bill will likely be rejected however, if the bill passes and the County Controller's fiscal impact projections for the Library JPA remained unchanged, updates to the budget will be brought to the JPA Operations Committee and Governing Board for approval during FY 2022-23 September Revisions.
+If the Budget Trailer Bill passes and the County Controller's fiscal impact projections for the Library JPA remained unchanged, updates to the budget will be brought to the JPA Operations Committee and Governing Board for approval during FY 2022-23 September Revisions.